 Advice for composers writing music for the ocarina

-I am contacted relatively frequently by composers looking for information about the capabilities of ocarinas.
-When taken as serious musical instruments, ocarinas offer plenty of scope for expression, and they are capable of doing a lot more than many people realise.
+I am frequently contacted by composers looking for information about the capabilities of ocarinas, who are often surprised by what they learn.
+Ocarinas are capable of doing a lot more than many people realise, offering many new possibilities and much scope for expression.

 Ocarinas are chromatic, limited range instruments with an innate volume dynamic where the high notes are louder than the low, and effectively no control over the volume of individual notes (there are caveats discussed later in the article).